 As you move further in you start to spot butterfly after butterfly.
 It doesn’t take long to realise just how many there are flying around in here.
 It’s simply stunning.
 We found a lovely spot to just stand and watch them all.
 It was then that we spotted this large Iguana just lounging around near us.
 I doubt we’d have spotted him if we hadn’t taken the time to stand still.

 There are all sorts to be found in the tropical house.
 Including free-flying birds, turtles, fish plus the most colourful frogs I’ve ever seen and more.
 You won’t be disappointed.
 Don’t forget that butterflies aren’t all year round.

 Update.
 When we returned in June 2019 the Butterfly house has probably trebled the number of butterflies in the house.
 They even had large bats hanging from the ceiling.
 Another lovely thing they now have is Lorikeets.
 You can purchase some nectar as you enter and stand and feed it to them.
 This was a lovely experience.

 #2 Find all the exhibits that squirt water

 There are lots of exhibits and signs that squirt water at you.
 Dotted all around the park there are quizzes to answer, but beware if you get the answer wrong.
 Plus trolls that spring surprises on you and so much more.
 Yes, we cheated a few of them and hung back until the water stopped but that was just as much fun.

-And Jamie’s favourite of them all, this one was near the exit!
+And his favourite of them all, this one was near the exit!
 Beware it could get you very wet.

 #3 Watch the Lemurs being fed